-The Company is using 20 years as its basis for recognition and accordingly \$18,750 and \$37,500 reduced research and development expenses for the three and six months ended June 30, 2013 and 2012, respectively.
-The remaining \$712,500 and \$750,000 at June 30, 2013 and December 31, 2012, respectively, is reflected as in deferred research and development arrangements on the balance sheet.
-The contribution is being used in the cooperative funding of the costs of development of Archexin.
+The Company is using 20 years as its basis for recognition and accordingly, research and development expenses were reduced by \$18,750 and \$56,250 for the three and nine months ended September 30, 2013 and 2012, respectively.
+The remaining \$693,750 and \$750,000 to be amortized at September 30, 2013 and December 31, 2012, respectively, are reflected as deferred research and development arrangements on the balance sheet.
+The payment from Rexgene is being used in the cooperative funding of the costs of development of Archexin.
 Royalties of 3% of net sales of licensed products will become payable to the Company on a quarterly basis once commercial sales of Archexin begin in Asia.
-The product is still under development and commercial sales in Asia are not expected to begin until at least 2014.
-Under the terms of the agreement, Rexgene does not receive royalties on Company net sales outside of Asia.
+The product is still under development and commercial sales in Asia are not expected to begin until at least 2015.
+Under the terms of the agreement, Rexgene does not receive royalties on the Company's net sales outside of Asia.